RichardvanRijn/Ikea_VINDSTYRKA/README.md

 after turning the VINDSTYRKA of and back on again the values correspond again.
 I also do use a heatgun to make the values change quite quickly.

-After the reseting the senor the values on the screen and de analyzer drift appart rapidly (within one minuit)
+After the reseting the senor the values on the screen and de analyzer drift appart rapidly (within one minute)

 # Contense of the data dump
 #####I2C_Vindstyrka.sr